aspidov/otodombot/README.md

 `commute` config defines destinations for public transit time estimation.
 The bot will calculate travel times from each listing to these addresses for the specified day and time.
-If the times to all points do not exceed the optional `thresholds` values (in minutes), the bot sends the listing details and photos to Telegram.
+If the times to all points do not exceed the optional `thresholds` values (in minutes), the bot sends the listing details to Telegram.

 ### Environment variables